aram-ap/pyg-engine/README.md

 A Python game engine built with Pygame and Pymunk for 2D physics, rendering, and game development.
 Inspired by the Unity game engine's Monobehavior system with scriptable game objects, rigidbody and collider system.
-Built in physics materials, update system, and mouse+keyboard input system.
+Built-in physics materials, update system, and mouse+keyboard input system.
 Built-in window resizing.

 > **NOTE:** This is in alpha development stage.
 Everything is under active development and large changes will likely be made.
 > _Also,_ its pronounced _**pig engine**_ :)

 ## Features

-- **OOP Model**: Easy and simple game object implementation system.
-Create players, environment, enemies, etc. with ease
+- **OOP Model**: Simple game object implementation system
 - **2D Physics**: Built-in physics via Pymunk
 - **Input**: Mouse and keyboard input handling
 - **Components**: Modular component-based architecture